-You may also use a ‘check your medication’ online like globalDRO (https://globaldro.com) or ask your NADO if it has one.
+For this, you may also use a ‘check your medication’ online like globalDRO (https://globaldro.com) or consult your NADO.

-You have a responsibility to inform your physician(s) that you are an Athlete bound to anti-doping rules.
-You and your physician(s) should check the Prohibited List for the substance/method you are prescribed.
+You have a responsibility to inform your physician(s) that you are an athlete bound to anti-doping rules.
+You and your physician(s) should check the Prohibited List for whatever substance/method you are prescribed.
 If the substance/method is prohibited, discuss non-prohibited alternatives, if there are none, apply for a TUE.
-Remember Athletes have the ultimate responsibility.
-Contact your NADO or the ITA if you are having difficulties in assessing the status of a substance.
+Remember athletes have the ultimate responsibility.

-→ If it is determined that you are an International-Level Athlete you must apply to your IF in advance, as soon as the need arises, unless there are emergency or exceptional circumstances.
+You must apply for a TUE, as soon as the need to use the substance or method arises, unless there are emergency or exceptional circumstances.

 For substances prohibited in-competition only, you should apply for a TUE at least 30 days before your next competition, unless one of the exceptions on retroactive TUEs (see below) apply.

-If you already have a TUE granted by your IF or National Anti-Doping Organization (NADO):
+If you already have a TUE granted by your NADO or IF, your TUE will be automatically recognized for the Period of the Games.

 Can I get a retroactive TUE?